Introduktionswebbinarie: Kompetensföretagens avtal för tjänstemän (Nya medlemmar)

 As stipulated by the said collective agreements, a member company is to take out the related policies with FORA (for blue collar employees/wage-earners) and/or Alecta via Collectum (for salaried employees).
 As charges will be made retroactively in cases of delay, it is important to promptly notify the relevant insurance provider.

-As a means of setting the standard for staffing, outplacement and recruitment related services in Sweden, authorisation has been introduced as a possibility for members to apply for.
+As a means of setting the standard for staffing, outplacement and recruitment related services in Sweden, authorization has been introduced as a possibility for members to apply for.
 Previously, this procedure was compulsory but is from July 2019 voluntary.

 The assessment for authorization is made by a bipartite committee headed by an impartial chairperson.

-In order to become an authorised staffing agency, the applicant company must meet the following conditions:
+In order to become an authorized staffing agency, the applicant company must meet the following conditions: